Sage-Bionetworks/synapse-web-monorepo/packages/synapse-react-client/README.md

 ### `pnpm build:umd`

 This project can be built as a umd bundle.
-It produces two files
+It produces four files

 - `synapse-react-client.production.min.cjs`
 - `synapse-react-client.production.min.css`.
+- `synapse-react-client.development.cjs`
+- `synapse-react-client.development.css`.

 > Note - this script is run automatically as part of the build command.